Adrou/directory-tree-generator/README.md

 2. Features
 3. ⚡ Quick Start
 4. 📁 Example of Usage
 5. 🛠️ Technical Details
-6. Roadmap
-7. Contributing
+6. Contributing
-8. License
+7. License
-9. 🛸 Thank you
+8. 🛸 Thank you

 ## Overview
 Directory Tree Generator helps you design and communicate folder structures quickly.
 Drag items to reorder or nest, add folders/files at the root with one click, and export a clean text tree.
 It’s ideal for documentation, onboarding, project planning, and teaching.

-## Features
+## 👽 Features
 - Drag-and-drop reordering and nesting with clear visual hints.
 - Root-level “drop zone” for quickly moving items back to top level.
 - Quick emoji picker to visually label folders and files.